CAU-AISL/cau-aisl.github.io/pages/publication.md

 1. Yeong-Ho Kim, Seokwon Lee, "Finite-Time Stability Analysis of Strapdown-Seeker Guidance Loop Considering Parasite Effect," Nonlinear Dynamics, In preparation.

 1. SuHyeong Yu, Hongryeol Yoon, Woochul Nam, and Seokwon Lee, "A Hierarchical Framework for Cooperative Navigation in Obstacle-Dense Corridors Using HOCBFs (Tentative Title)​" In preparation.

+1. Hongryeol Yoon, Yungmin Yoon, and Seokwon Lee, "A Hierarchical Motion Planning with Spatio-Temporal Safety Regions for Autonomous Driving in Highway Scenarios​" IEEE Transactions on Intelligent Transportation Systems, In preparation.